 - Moth Collective

 - Tandem Pictures.

-This gives the course very solid links to a vibrant industry and we enjoy close connections with a range of creative talent, studios and potential employers.
+This gives our course very solid links to a vibrant industry, and we enjoy connections with a range of creative talent, studios and potential employers.

 You may want to undertake further study or research to specialise even more.